- 26 January 2018

 Nursing can be a family friendly career choice if you are able to work with your employer.

-If not, there are other options out there.
+There are other options out there

 As an older nurse once told me whilst I tried to balance working full time nights, obtain career progression, pay over half my salary for child care and be the mum I wanted to be; ’You can’t be servant to two masters.’